 Suicide Prevention Training:

-Kognito: Interactive online 45-minute role-play simulation training.
-Participants can choose from three simulations: At-Risk for High School, Middle, or High School Educators.
-Certificate available upon completion. https://kognito.com/ Contact Jennifer Spiegler via email at firstname.lastname@example.org, or phone, 212-675-9234.
-Cost is $33.60 per person: District level pricing varies by head count; volume discounts apply.
+Kognito: Interactive online one-hour role-play simulation training.
+Participants may choose from three simulations: At-Risk for Elementary, Middle, or High School Educators.
+Certificates are provided upon completion.
+District level pricing varies by head count; volume discounts apply.
+For further information, please contact Sabrina Jonkhoff at email@example.com or 951-375-2065.
+For more information on trainings, please go to https://kognito.com/products.

-Making Educators Partners in Youth Suicide Prevention: Two-hour online interactive training program designed in a series of modules.
-Addresses responsibilities of educators in the process of identification and referral of potentially suicidal youth.
-Certificate available upon completion. http://sptsuniversity.org/ $0 District cost.
+Making Educators Partners in Youth Suicide Prevention: One-hour free online interactive training program designed in a series of modules.
+Educators are taught their responsibilities for identifying and referring potentially suicidal youth.
+Certificate provided upon completion.
+Sign up at: http://sptsuniversity.org/.

 Intent of the Law:

-Per LB 79-2145-46: School personnel will have at least one hour of suicide awareness and prevention training each year.
+Per Nebraska Revised Statute 79-2, 145 & 146: School personnel will have at least one hour of suicide awareness and prevention training each year.

 To equip school personnel with information that could save the life of a student; recognizing signs and symptoms of suicidal behaviors and methods of responding to students in crisis.
 School personnel are critical components of a suicide prevention plan.